ofsoundof/ofsoundof.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
 description:
 nav: true
 nav_order: 6
 ---

-[//]: # (For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.)
+[//]: # "For now, this page is assumed to be a static description of your courses.
+You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course."

-[//]: # ()
+[//]: #
-[//]: # (Organize your courses by years, topics, or universities, however you like!)
+[//]: # "Organize your courses by years, topics, or universities, however you like!"

 ## [PhD Student Supervision](#phd-student-supervision)